Dhevenddra/File-Renamer/README.md

 5. The files in the source directory will be renamed sequentially and moved to the destination directory.

 ## Requirements
-Python 3.x
+* Python 3.x
-The shutil module (included in the Python standard library)
+* The shutil module (included in the Python standard library)

- """
-Remember to replace the placeholder links, such as `/path/to/source/directory` and `/path/to/destination/directory`, with the appropriate paths in your actual README file.
+`Remember to replace the placeholder links, such as `/path/to/source/directory` and `/path/to/destination/directory`, with the appropriate paths in your actual README file.`
-"""